11 Most Interesting Colombian Christmas Traditions

 7. Who Brings Gifts to the Good Children in Colombia on Christmas?

-While Santa Claus has become more common due to the influence of the US on worldwide pop culture, traditionally gifts to children in Colombia come from the Niño Jesus, or Baby Jesus, sometimes also called Niño Dios.
+However, traditionally gifts to children in Colombia come from the Niño Jesus, or Baby Jesus, sometimes also called Niño Dios.

-Basically, he is the Colombian Santa Claus.
+Basically, Niño Jesus is the Colombian Santa Claus.

 If you’re wondering where do children find their Christmas gifts in Colombia, the answer is usually under the tree, similar to where we always had our presents in the US.